 The program can’t start because some .dll file is missing!

 Depending on the name of the missing file, this error can occur for different reasons.
-Please see the Troubleshooting section of our download page for some of the most common cases.
+Please check the Troubleshooting Guide for some of the most common cases.
 If your particular case isn’t solved there, please let us know.

 Where’s the [Insert OS here] version?
 Why isn’t my [OS] version updated?